Three points for a win

-Three points for a win is a standard used in many sports leagues and group tournaments, especially in association football, in which 3 points are awarded to the team winning a match, with no points awarded to the losing team.
+Three points for a win is a standard used in many sports leagues and group tournaments, especially in association football, in which 3 points are awarded to the team winning a match, with 0 points awarded to the losing team.
 If the game is drawn, each team receives 1 point.
 Many leagues and competitions originally awarded 2 points for a win and 1 point for a draw, before switching to the three points for a win system.
 The change is significant in league tables, where teams typically play 30–40 games per season.
 The system places additional value on wins compared to draws so that teams with a higher number of wins may rank higher in tables than teams with a lower number of wins but more draws.

 Rationale

-"Three points for a win" is supposed to encourage more attacking play than "two points for a win", as teams will not settle for a draw if the prospect of gaining two extra points (by playing for a late winning goal) outweighs the prospect of losing 1 point by conceding a late goal to lose the match.
+"Three points for a win" is supposed to encourage more attacking play than "two points for a win", as teams will not settle for a draw if the prospect of gaining 2 extra points (by playing for a late winning goal) outweighs the prospect of losing 1 point by conceding a late goal to lose the match.
 A second rationale is that it may prevent collusion amongst teams needing only a draw to advance in a tournament or avoid relegation.
 A commentator has stated that it has resulted in more "positive, attacking play".
 However, critics suggest teams with a one-goal lead late in a match become more defensive in order to defend a lead.
 In addition, the overall competitive balance decreases in favour of top teams.
 The average number of goals per match in Turkey's top football division has risen significantly since the change to three points for a win.

 The three-point system in ice hockey – in the Czech Republic, Finland, Germany, Russia, Switzerland and Sweden – had no effect on the number of goals scored.
 The same conclusion can be made for relative number of ties.

 Implications

 Changing the scoring system may (or may not) change how a game is played, and it may change the results in a tournament even if there is no change in the way the game is played.

-One key outcome is when an overall result is different under three points for a win (W3) compared to what it would have been under 2 points for a win (W2), for example in a four team round robin where the team who with 1W-1D-1L ranks higher than the team with three draws under W3, while the two teams are equal under W2.
+One key outcome is when an overall result is different under three points for a win (W3) compared to what it would have been under two points for a win (W2), for example in a four team round robin where the team who with 1W-1D-1L ranks higher than the team with three draws under W3, while the two teams are equal under W2.
 In the third round of games of a round robin with these potential outcomes, strategy will likely be different under W3 compared to if W2 was in place.